 Say It With Statues: Disinformation and Authoritarianism

-This two-part article explores the relationship
+This is the second of a two-part article exploring the relationship

 Effective disinformation campaigns often exploit latent fears and prejudices using violent or terrifying imagery to influence audience perceptions.
 Hungary's House of Terror Museum is no exception.
 The power of the largely text-free exhibit rests almost entirely on its use of image and sound to evoke instinctual responses of fear and horror.
 Visitors are led down to an underground labyrinth of interrogation cells with implements of torture.
 They move through dimly lit audiovisual installations that bombard them with scenes of concentration camps, gulags, show trials and executions.
 Instead of being informed in a rational, straightforward way about Hungary’s complicity in both regimes, visitors are left with a triumphant affirmation of the country’s political evolution: “the fight against the two cruelest systems of the 20th century ended with the victory of the forces of freedom and independence.”